 The Company has policies on management and protection of Company records.
 Records must be retained in accordance with the policies.
-You are
+You are prohibited from destroying, altering, modifying, changing, or tampering with

 Spouse Works at Another Financial Institution

 Q: My spouse works at another financial institution in the DC Metro area.
 How might that pose a conflict of interest to me?